Towards Label-free Scene Understanding by Vision Foundation Models

-\paragraph{Implementation Details.} We utilize MinkowskiNet34 \cite{choy20194d} as the 3D backbone and DeeplabV3~\cite{chen2017rethinking} as the 2D backbone in our approach.
-Based on MaskCLIP framework, we modify the attention pooling layer of CLIP's image encoder to extract dense pixel-text correspondences.
+\paragraph{Implementation Details.} We utilize MinkowskiNet34 \cite{choy20194d} as the 3D backbone and DeeplabV3~\cite{chen2017rethinking} as the 2D backbone in our approach, where DeeplabV3 model is pre-trained on the ImageNet dataset.
+Based on the MaskCLIP framework, we modify the attention pooling layer of CLIP's image encoder to extract dense pixel-text correspondences.
 Our framework is developed using PyTorch and trained on two NVIDIA Tesla A100 GPUs.
 During training, both CLIP and SAM are kept frozen.
 For prediction consistency regularization, we transition to stage two after ten epochs of stage one.
 To enhance the robustness of our model, we apply various data augmentations, such as random rotation along the z-axis and random flip for point clouds, as well as random horizontal flip, random crop, and random resize for images.
-For ScanNet dataset, the training process takes approximately 10 hours for 30 epochs, with the image number set to 16.
+For the ScanNet dataset, the training process takes approximately 10 hours for 30 epochs, with the image number set to 16.
 In the case of the nuScenes dataset, the training time is 40 hours for 20 epochs, with the image number set to 6.